foundersandcoders/hapi-auth-cookie-ws/readme.md

 # Hapi-auth-cookie workshop

 In this workshop you'll be adding session management (cookies) and authentication to the existing simple hapi server using [hapi-auth-cookie](https://github.com/hapijs/hapi-auth-cookie).
+(These docs are a great resource)

-You'll see a hapi.js server in the src directory with a handlebars templating engine already configured.
+You'll see the hapi.js server in the src directory with a handlebars templating engine already configured.

 First clone the repo and run `npm install`.

-> Note: This workshop is designed to be a straight forward walk through.
+> Note: This workshop is designed to be a straight forward walk through and a guide for later use during projects.
 You may be tempted to simply copy and paste this code.
 Don't, you'll gain more by writing your code from scratch!

 ## Step 1: Register hapi-auth-cookie